TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 - register_on_join: **string**  the `register_on_join` access key.

 ### unregister
-Unregister the application of the id provided to the constructor.
+Unregisters the application of the id provided to the constructor on creation of the client.
 ```python
 client.unregister()
 ```

 ### register_device
-Register a new device to the application.
+Registers a new device to the application.
 ```python
 client.register_device(dev_id, device)
 ```
 - dev_id: **string**  the id of the device to be registered.
 - device: **dictionary**  the dictionary with fields to be set as a new device of the application.
-See the [Device](#device) section to now the structure of the dictionary.
+See the [Device](#device) section to know the structure of the dictionary.

 ### device
-Gives back the **Device object** of the given id.
+Gives back the **Device** object of the given id.
 ```python
 client.device(dev_id)
 ```